ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    _Ticket 1_

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 12]

+Internet-Draft                  DMARCbis                      April 2021

    The reader should note that SPF alignment checks in DMARC rely solely on the RFC5321.MailFrom domain.
 This differs from section 2.3 of [RFC7208], which recommends that SPF checks be done on not only the "MAIL FROM" but also on a separate check of the "HELO" identity.

-3.1.3.
+3.14.3.
 Alignment and Extension Technologies

    If in the future DMARC is extended to include the use of other authentication mechanisms, the extensions will need to allow for domain identifier extraction so that alignment with the RFC5322.From domain can be verified.

-3.2.
-Organizational Domain
+3.15.
+Determining The Organizational Domain

    The Organizational Domain is determined using the following
    algorithm:

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 11]

-Internet-Draft                  DMARCbis                      April 2021

    1. Acquire a "public suffix" list, i.e., a list of DNS domain names reserved for registrations.
 Some country Top-Level Domains